SniperrifleXD/discordjs-functions-shortcuts/README.md

 client.login(token);
 ```

-You are now using discordjs-shortcuts-functions!
+You are now using discordjs-functions-shortcuts!

 ---